digital-land/technical-documentation/docs/development/testing-guidance.md

 ### Performance

-performance tests allow us to focus on optimising a particular part of a process.
+Performance tests allow us to focus on optimising a particular part of a process.
 They will not be ran as part of every PR as they are not based on acceptance criteria but they should be. ran semi-regularly to help us ensure that our code isn't becoming bloated and slow over time.

 ## Testing Structure